 Exhibitions: will be available for $5 per run on a first come, first served basis during the event ONLY.
 Each event will have a designated exhibition sign up time and number of exhibitions to be sold.
 No pre-entries will be accepted for exhibitions prior to this time.
 No call-ins.
 You must have someone present to sign you up.
 Each person may enter themselves and one other person for exhibitions.
 Exhibitions will end 30 minutes prior to the start time of each race.
 No refunds.
 Any exhibitions over 60 seconds will incur a $10 fine payable before the race starts.

-Draw-Outs: Draw out forms may be submitted up until 1 hour prior to each race day.
+Draw-Outs: Draw out forms may be submitted up until 1 hour prior to the scheduled start time of any competition for each race day.
 Absolutely no refunds will be given after this time.
 75% refunds will be granted up until this time with a vet release, doctor’s release, or visible illness or injury ONLY.
 90% refunds will be granted for any reason prior to the online entries closing.
 In order to receive a refund, contestants must submit an official draw out form by the designated deadline.
 Draw out forms received after this time will not constitute a refund.
 It is the sole responsibility of the contestant to ensure that the release is physically received by show management before the deadline in order to receive a refund.
 No refunds will be issued at the event.
 All refunds will be mailed by the Wednesday following the event in the form of a check made payable to the name and address provided on the draw out form.

 Dress Code: Dress code of a long sleeve shirt (no collar required), boots, and cowboy hat or helmet are to be worn during all competition runs at Lucky Dog events unless otherwise listed.
 Failure to be in dress code when entering the arena will result in disqualification.